Medi-Cal Programs

 Housing Transition Navigation Services

-Helps you find services for your housing needs.
-This could include finding housing if you’re homeless or at risk of homelessness.
+Helps you find housing if you’re homeless or at risk of homelessness.

 Housing Deposits

-Provides a housing deposit and other expenses to help you set up a home.
+Help pay for a housing deposit and other move-in costs, so you can move into a home.

 Housing Tenancy and Sustaining Services

-Helps you keep safe and stable housing once you have a place to live.
-Services may include training, education, and coaching.
-You may also get support with your duties, rights, and benefits as a tenant.
+Helps you maintain safe and stable housing once you have a place to live.
+Services may include education to prevent eviction and support with your duties and rights as at tenant.

 Short-Term Post-Hospitalization Housing